dssg/MLinPractice/datadescription.md

 ### File descriptions
-donations.csv - contains information about the donations to each project. essays.csv - contains project text posted by the teachers. projects.csv - contains information about each project. resources.csv - contains information about the resources requested for each project. outcomes.csv - contains information about the outcomes of projects
+- donations.csv - contains information about the donations to each project.
+- essays.csv - contains project text posted by the teachers.
+- projects.csv - contains information about each project.-
+- resources.csv - contains information about the resources requested for each project.
+- outcomes.csv - contains information about the outcomes of projects

 #### Data fields